Meeco/js-sdk/packages/cli/README.md

 ## `meeco organizations:delete ID`

 Delete a requested organization.
-The user who requested the organization can use this endpoint to delete the requested organization.
+The user who requested the organization can use this command to delete the requested organization.

 ```
 USAGE